 Jaguars are known for their intelligence and Manchas once displayed his smarts when a zookeeper asked for a behavior during a training session.
 Manchas started to give an incorrect behavior, but he realized his error mid-way through.
 With no feedback from the zookeeper, he stopped, and then gave the correct behavior.

-Maya and Manchas live in separate habitats located next to each other.
+Maya and Manchas live in separate habitats on the catwalk.
 Zookeepers describe Manchas as “an old bachelor.”
 These solitary lifestyles aren’t uncommon among their kind, however—wild jaguars generally keep to themselves outside of mother-cub groups, courting and mating.

 For enrichment, Maya and Manchas enjoy balls, pumpkins and anything else they can dig their teeth and claws into.
 Cinnamon is one of their favorite scents—zookeepers sometimes put this spice inside a box to stimulate the jaguars’ sense of smell.